zer0trustsec/zer0trustsec.github.io/_posts/blueteam-bugbounty-triage-organization/2020-09-20-blueteam-bugbounty-triage-organization.md

 15. Close the incident in their Ticketing/SOAR systems once whole investigation completion.

 #### Best Practices
-- CSIRT/SOC/InfoSec should have knowledge on Application Security and able to understand the bug submissions.
+- CSIRT/SOC/InfoSec teams should have good knowledge on Application Security and able to understand the bug submissions.
 Train your analysts in AppSec space and organise Internal CTFs.
 - AppSec & Dev teams should maintain good relations and give weekly sessions on AppSec space with Dev Teams.
 - Security teams always support sysadmin/devops/cloud teams while handling these type of incidents.
 Train them on best security & hardening techniques while configure apps/servers/etc.